mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ## Using API data

 Finally, the time has come to replace the placeholder elements with actual content.
 Let's start by using the real collection data.
-According to the [API reference](api.md), collections can be accessed and selected through `api.collections`: we can use `api.collections.model` as the `model` of a ListView (or any other View) and `index` as the `currentIndex` of it.
+According to the [API reference](api.md), collections can be accessed and selected through `api.collectionList`: we can use `api.collectionList.model` as the `model` of a ListView (or any other View) and `index` as the `currentIndex` of it.
 We can then call `increaseIndex()` and `decreaseIndex()` to move to the next and previous items (or by setting the `index` manually).

 ### Vertical axis